Showing results in Reviews [Show all channels]

 • Volkswagen Polo (2017 on) (Reviews)

+It might not be the most thrilling or affordable small car, but its grown-up mini-Golf approach makes it a top buy.
 The Volkswagen Polo has been a staple in the small car sector for decades, and still remains right at the top of the tree.
-This sixth-generation car is five years old now, and while a recent mid-life update hasn't exactly transformed it, it has freshened it up just enough.
+This sixth-generation car is several years old now, but a 2021 mid-life facelift, along with lots of small incremental improvements along the way, have kept it fresh enough.

 • Volkswagen ID.7 (2024 on) (Reviews)